mphannah/06-Juicy-Breakout/README.md

 - Changed the color of the paddle, ball and tiles
 - Animated how tiles and paddle come on screen
-- Squeeze and stretch paddle
+- Squeezed and stretched paddle
+- Wobbled the ball when it collides with something
+- Animated the color of the ball when it collides with something